zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/G-functions.md

 }
 ```

-Labelled return values, but try and avoid this as it is considered a bad practice.
+Labelled return values, but try to limit the use of this as it obscures where return values are set as functions grow tall.

 ```go
 func multiply(a, b int) (result int) {